nadirao/TrackMyCode/README.md

 ## :pencil: Description

 Track My Code is a react application that allows users to organize and keep track of the coding challenges they want to tackle on https://www.codewars.com/.
-It offers users a range of features including having a place to refer to an individual coding challenge, setting a deadline for the challenge, tracking the status of a challenge, and much more.
+It offers users a range of features including having a place to refer to an individual coding challenge, setting a deadline for a challenge, tracking the status of a challenge, and much more.
 Built using HTML/CSS/JS, React, and NodeJS, Track My Code provides an aesthetically pleasing and intuitive user experience with its design.

 ## :camera_flash: Screenshots